fmeringdal/nettu-scheduler/README.md

 ## Overview

-`Nettu scheduler` is a self-hosted calendar and scheduler server that aims to provide the building blocks for building calendar / booking / appointments apps with ease.
+`Nettu scheduler` is a self-hosted calendar and scheduler server that aims to provide the building blocks for building calendar / booking apps with ease.
 It has a simple REST API and also a [JavaScript SDK](https://www.npmjs.com/package/@nettu/sdk-scheduler) and [Rust SDK](https://crates.io/crates/nettu_scheduler_sdk).

 It supports authentication through api keys for server - server communication and JSON Web Tokens for browser - server communication.